Bassett88/arkosR36S/Home.md

 It is based on Ubuntu 19.10 and has both a 64 bit and 32 bit userspace to offer as broad of an opportunity for incorporating various video game system emulators as possible.
 This OS offers similar capabilities of TheRA-NTFS which includes:

--  The roms folder is on a separate exfat partition for easy management of roms and bios files from a Linux, Mac OS X, or Windows 10 computer without needing a separate program.
+-  The roms folder is on a separate exfat partition for easy management of roms and bios files from a Linux, Mac OS X, or Windows 10 1703 or newer computer without needing a separate program.
 Just pop the micro SD card into a card reader and look for the drive letter named EASYROMS and start loading and managing your roms and bios files there.
-    - FOR WINDOWS 10 USERS:  If you don't see a drive letter named EASYROMS when you plug the SD card into a card reader, it's most likely that Windows did not automatically assign a drive letter to that partition on your SD card.
+    - FOR WINDOWS 10 1703 or newer USERS:  If you don't see a drive letter named EASYROMS when you plug the SD card into a card reader, it's most likely that Windows did not automatically assign a drive letter to that partition on your SD card.
 This can be resolved by going to disk management (type disk management in the search bar in Windows 10 and select the first control panel app that comes up at the top as the best match), then going to the SD card with the EASYROMS partition label, then assign a drive letter to the EASYROMS partition by right clicking on the EASYROMS partition and selecting Assign Drive Letter or Change Driver letter and Path, then follow the directions from there.
 Once completed, the drive should show up under My Computer.
 You typically only need to ever do this once on the Windows machine.

 - Emulationstation-FCAMOD is the frontend used.
   - Allows for core changes per system and per game.
 See FAQ for more information about this.